ned-park/backlight/README.md

     # backlight -

+I have these bound to hotkeys in dwm, which works quite well.
+I've (probably against security best practices) setup passwordless sudo on the backlight command to allow for convenient invocation.
+I suspect similar behaviour could be achieved in other window managers as well.

 ## What I learned

 How to interface with the kernel using files in /sys to alter screen brightness settings (and other things)